SamuelKos/henxel/README.md

 # Prerequisites in macOS and venv-creation
-Python installation (you may need to install newer version of python from python.org) should already include tkinter.
+You will need to install newer version of python with Homebrew.
+Look info on the ARR-repository about how to do that.
 There currently is no mkvenv script for macOS, but making venv is quite same as in Linux.
 It seems to be enough to make venv and then install henxel to it without anything else.